 - The Veterans Crisis Line – Anyone can call, chat, or text, even those not registered or enrolled with the VA.
 Available 24/7

-After you listen, if you found it helpful, I hope you’ll let me know by joining our community and commenting on the podcast below.
+After you listen, if you found it helpful, I hope you'll let me know by joining our podcast community on Facebook or commenting below and letting me know.
 I was really scared to share this story, but I’m really glad I did.
 Remember – you may write alone, but you are NOT alone.

 Please note: Mehvish Khan owns the copyright in and to all content in and transcripts of the Inside the Writer's Soul podcast, with all rights reserved, as well as her right of publicity.
 This transcript may also contain errors.

 YOU MAY: You may share the below transcript (up to 500 words but not more) in media articles, on your personal website, in a non-commercial article or blog post (e.g., Medium), and/or on a personal social media account for non-commercial purposes, provided that you include attribution to “M. Khan” and link back to this page.

 YOU MAY NOT: No one is authorized to copy any portion of the podcast content or use Mehvish Khan's name, image or likeness for any commercial purpose or use, or on a commercial website or social media site (e.g., Facebook, Twitter, Instagram, etc.) that offers or promotes your or another’s products or services.

 [00:00:00] In this week's episode, we'll be talking about a very sensitive topic: feeling lonely and or alone as an author, I'll share three tips that help me on holidays or in tough situations, and I'll share my own journey with loneliness.
 If this is something you struggle with, please keep listening.